 I have not actually used AG on trim or cabinetry yet, but I just might have something in the works.
+Update: we used Agreeable Gray for the cabinetry in our office, and it turned out beautifully.
 For trim and cabinetry, you want to use satin, semi-gloss, or high gloss paint.
 This will be wipeable and more durable than flat or eggshell.

 More Exterior and Interior Paint Color Ideas

 I’m excited to have kicked off these paint color posts with my favorite greige… but I’m even more excited to keep it going!
-Come back for more of my favorite paint colors in real spaces.
+See here for more of my favorite most popular colors in real spaces.